RobustBench/robustbench/README.md

-# AdvBench
+# AdvBench: tracking the progress in adversarial robustness.

 ## Main idea
-The goal of `AdvBench` is to systematically track the *real* progress in adversarial robustness.
+The goal of **`AdvBench`** is to systematically track the *real* progress in adversarial robustness.
 There are already [more than 2'000 papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) on this topic, but it is still unclear which approaches *really* work and which only lead to [overestimated robustness](https://arxiv.org/abs/1802.00420).
 We start from benchmarking the Linf-robustness since it is the most studied setting in the literature.
 We plan to extend the benchmark to other threat models in the future: first to other Lp-norms and then to more general perturbation sets.

-`AdvBench` consists of two parts:
+**`AdvBench`** consists of two parts:
-- a website with the leaderboard, and a collection of the most robust models, **Model Zoo**
+- a website with the leaderboard
-- which are very easy to use for any application.
-The tutorial below shows how one can use the **Model Zoo**.
+- a collection of the most robust models, **Model Zoo**, which are very easy to use for any application (see the tutorial below 👇)

 ## FAQ